kaikakoo/Chaos-QIM/README.md

 > This script is applicable not only to synthetic sequences but can also be extended to real-world media such as images, audio, and other digital signals.

 ## 📬 Contact
-If you have any questions or suggestions, feel free to contact us.
+If you have any questions or suggestions, feel free to contact us:
+- ✉️ Email: xinq07@stu.jnu.edu.cn